JamieF15/Morningstar/README.md

 ### 2. Broken `get_returns` Implementation
 - Took a `std::string out` by value and modified it locally without returning anything.
-- Resulting string was discarded.
+- The resulting string was discarded.
 - Produced an unwanted trailing comma.

 ### 3. Unsafe `erase_values`